Share or Pin for Later

 2) Spray shower daily.
 (Time 20 seconds a day.
 3 minutes per week.)

 3) Wipe down the sink and counter every night with a cleaning cloth.
-You can also go ahead and wipe the toilet seat area down after you wipe your counters every couple of days.
+You can also and wipe down the toilet seat area after you wipe your counters every couple of days.
 (20 seconds a day.
 3 minutes a week.)

 4) Spray toilet bowl cleaner in your toilet before leaving for work 1 or 2 days a week.
 Then give it a quick scrub when you get home and flush.
 (Time 1-2 minutes per week.)